wajez/api/README.md

 - `GET /plural-of-model-name`
 - The default converter returns only fields of basic types (`String`, `Number`, `Boolean`, `Buffer`, `Date`) and the `id` of the document.
 It ignores all `ObjectId`, `Object` and `Array` fields.
-- Conditions on `req.body` will be used to filter the results.
+- The offset parameter is set from query parameter `offset`, same for `limit`, `sort`, and `where` parameters.
-- The offset parameter is set from query parameter `offset`, same for limit and sort parameters.
+- The `where` parameter is parsed as JSON and used as query conditions if given.
 - Default values for offset and limit are `0` and `100` respectively.
 No sort is defined by default.

 ### show